-Greta Kreuz is a veteran, award-winning reporter and anchor for ABC7/WJLA-TV.
+Greta Kreuz is a veteran reporter and anchor for ABC7/WJLA-TV, winner of multiple Emmy, AP and Edward R. Murrow awards for her work.
 She joined the station in 1988 and has covered a wide variety of beats, including education, transportation and religion.

 When she launched the religion beat in 1998, she became the first full-time religion reporter for a Washington network affiliate, earning much acclaim for her work.
 Among her many interviews: Anwar al-Awlaki, the cleric who later became the world's No. 1 Al Qaeda terrorist, killed by a US drone in Yemen in 2011.

 In 1996 she was one of a select handful of American journalists chosen to take part in a broadcast exchange program in Germany, appearing on the evening news in Berlin.

 Greta began her journalism career as an award-winning newspaper reporter and photographer in the Chicago area.
 She then went on to radio, as news director for WVPO/WSBG in Pennsylvania.

-Greta’s began her career in television news as anchor/reporter for WBRE-TV in Wilkes-Barre, Pennsylvania.
+Her career in television news began as anchor/reporter for WBRE-TV in Wilkes-Barre, Pennsylvania.
 From there, she moved onto to WPRI-TV in Providence, RI and WBAL-TV in Baltimore.